Can we manage your Life Insurance and Super fund Beneficiary Nomination for you?

 - This means if something does not form part of your estate, it's not covered by your Will — and cannot be challenged with your Will.

-A life insurance or super account with a nominated beneficiary, can provide an inheritance for your loved ones that biological family members cannot take away from them.
+A Life Insurance policy or Superannuation account with a nominated beneficiary can provide an inheritance for your loved ones that biological family members cannot take away from them.
 This is because beneficiary nominations take priority over Wills, because they’re separate legally binding documents.

 Who can I nominate as my Life Insurance beneficiary?